-We are party to an action filed against us on May 16, 2017 by Matthew L. Chipego, Charlene Mowry, Constance C. Churchill and Joseph W. Ewing in the Court of Common Pleas in Philadelphia, Pennsylvania.
+The Company is party to an action filed against it on May 16, 2017 by Matthew L. Chipego, Charlene Mowry, Constance C. Churchill and Joseph W. Ewing in the Court of Common Pleas in Philadelphia, Pennsylvania.
 Plaintiffs sought and were granted class certification to represent classes of consumers in New York and Pennsylvania seeking to recover statutory damages, interest and declaratory relief.
-The plaintiffs allege that they obtained direct or indirect financing from us for the purchase of vehicles that we later repossessed.
+The plaintiffs allege that they obtained direct or indirect financing from the Company for the purchase of vehicles that the Company later repossessed.
 The plaintiffs specifically claim that the notices the Bank sent to defaulting consumers after their vehicles were repossessed did not comply with the relevant portions of the Uniform Commercial Code in New York and Pennsylvania.
-We dispute and believe we have meritorious defenses against these claims and plan to continue to vigorously defend ourselves.
+The Company disputes and believes it has meritorious defenses against these claims and plan to continue to vigorously defend itself.